Charts by Szum

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool renders a chart from JSON config and returns a URL.
-It distinguishes from siblings like validate_chart and get_examples.
+The description clearly states it renders and validates a chart config, stores it temporarily, and returns a public URL.
+It distinguishes from siblings like validate_chart and save_chart by mentioning storage duration and caching.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.